opentdf/spec/schema/EntityObject.md

 ## What is this?

-The Entity Object is a JSON object used to ensure that individuals (entities) attempting to decrypt an encrypted file under the Trusted Data Format has all permissions required to so.
+The Entity Object is a JSON object used to ensure that individuals (entities) attempting to decrypt an encrypted file under the Trusted Data Format has all permissions required to do so.

 ## How does it work?